 As you hit success milestones in your own life and career, you can upgrade and build on that platform.
 Like what Laura says, you can get the UniFi switch and the UniFi APs.
 You can add more Sonos speakers in the bathroom, in the garden and Philips HUE around the house and throughout till you may even end up spending a $100 000 or more.

-Laura: No, all these things can be taken with you when you change residences.
-If you want to install HUE lighting, you can most likely use some of the bulbs in your light fixtures.
+Laura: No, all these products can be taken with you when you change residences.
+If you want to install HUE lighting, you can use most of the bulbs in your light fixtures.
 When you leave, you can take those bulbs with you and your equipment also does not stay in the house.
 It comes with you.
 Wherever you move to, you will have your router or your WiFi access points.

 Geoff: That’s right.
-The whole point is this is that it is a lifestyle investment that goes with you.
-Whether you’re renting or whether you’re going to buy a property in 5 years time, the time to start investing is now, particularly if you’re moving in 5 years time.
-Because, that helps you figure out how you’re going to design your home in the future, as opposed to waiting, designing it and then realizing that you have to change it.
+The whole point of this is a lifestyle investment that goes with you.
+Whether you’re renting or whether you’re going to buy a property in 5 years time, the time to start investing is now.
+Starting now helps you figure out how you’re going to design your home in the future, as opposed to waiting, designing it and then realizing that you may want to change it.

 Then, is it only for residential or can you also use it for corporate solutions?

 Geoff: There are 2 other interesting things to mention about audio.
-One, as Laura said, in the conference room, instead of having everyone huddled together over the one laptop screen or the speaker phone of someone’s personal mobile, which makes your company seem average and small, a good audio system can enable everyone to sit in comfort down the length of the conference table.
+One, as Laura said, in the conference room, instead of having everyone huddled together over the one laptop screen or the speakerphone, which makes your company seem average and small, a good audio system can enable everyone to sit and concentrate, down the length of the conference table.

 Is it expensive to maintain the system?

-No, typically, the products we’re installing come with a manufacturer’s warranty and Fireshot will typically provide a 14-day free support window.
-Beyond that, the products are very stable so it is very unlikely that you’re going to experience downtime or issues once you’ve been trained in these intuitive interfaces that the manufacturers are making.
+Not at all, typically, the products we’re installing come with solid manufacturer’s warranty and Fireshot will typically provide a 14-day free support window.
+Beyond that, the products are of the highest quality and truly stable so it is very unlikely that you’re going to experience downtime or issues once you’ve been instructed in these intuitive interfaces.

 Who do you think needs the Internet of Things the most?

 Interested in becoming an IoT user?
-Please call us at +65 6801 4555 or email us at email@example.com for a quick consultation.
+Please call or Whatsapp us at +65 6801 4555 or email us at firstname.lastname@example.org for a quick consultation.